StereoKit/StereoKit/docs/Pages/Reference/Quat/LookAt.md

 when applied to objects that face Vec3.Forward in their resting/model space pose.

-This overload automatically defines 'up' as (0,1,0), which is the most common way of using this type of rotation.
+This overload automatically defines 'upDirection' as (0,1,0).
+This indicates the rotation should contain no roll around the Z axis, and is the most common way of using this type of rotation.
 </div>

 |  |  |